Welcome to today's edition of the Rush 24-7 podcast.

 We have a couple of sound bites here from Congressman Jefferson.

-If you people have forgotten the story, during the rescue efforts after Hurricane Katrina, we had helicopters and we had boats, and we had the drive-by cameras were showing and reported a bunch of things that frankly weren't true.
+If you people have forgotten the story, during the rescue efforts after Hurricane Katrina, we had helicopters and we had boats and we had the drive-by cameras were showing and reporting a bunch of things that frankly weren't true, murder and rape in the superdome, mass suicides and this sort of thing.

-But there was a humongous rescue effort going on, involving National Guard troops and a number of things.
+But there was a humongous rescue effort going on involving National Guard troops and a number of things.

 In the midst of all these rescue efforts, Congressman William Jefferson, with all of this care and compassion for his constituents, commandeered rescue vehicles for his own personal reasons.

-Well, this caused the drive-by meeting to circle the wagons around Congressman William Jefferson, Democrat Louisiana, and he appeared with Paula Zon on her ill-fated CNN show.
+Well, this caused the drive-by meaty to circle the wagons around Congressman William Jefferson, Democrat Louisiana.

 Oh, he's upset.

-That looks too much like Fox Tim.
+It looks too much like Foxtim.

-It's sorry to see what has happened to CNN.
+He's sorry to see what has happened to CNN.

-Anyway, this is uh September 14th of 2005, and uh Paula's on has Congressman William Jefferson, Democrat Louisiana, as the guest.
+And Paula Zahn has Congressman William Jefferson, Democrat Louisiana, as the guest.

-Let's try to set the record straight here tonight for you.
+She said, so let's try to set the record straight here tonight for you.

 On a day when you had some 10,000 people trapped in a superdome with no food and no water, living under just horrendous conditions, you end up using a National Guard truck to take you to your home where you retrieve personal belongings.